 - You will need to provide a guest list, including any children up to the maximum of the room.
 Anyone who turns up on the day and is not on the list provided, will not be allowed to enter the building

-- We will ask that you and your guests download the NHS COVID 19 APP ready to scan the QR code when you all arrive at any of our venues. for information on the APP please visit https://covid19.nhs.uk/
+- We will ask that you and your guests download the NHS COVID-19 mobile app ready to scan the QR code when you all arrive at any of our venues.
+For information on the app please visit the NHS COVID-19 app information

-- Usual COVID restrictions apply – anyone in any households attending not showing signs of Covid in the last 14 days
+- Usual COVID-19 restrictions apply – anyone in any households attending not showing signs of COVID-19 in the last 14 days

 - If you (the couple) or any of your guests have flown into the UK from abroad within 14 days of the ceremony you are likely to be subject to the 14-day quarantine ruling.
 You must follow current Government guidelines and quarantine in line with the legislation, even if this means that the ceremony will be postponed. if you are concerned please contact us